 Whilst at Carew Academy, students learn the skills and attitudes required to enable them to become as independent as they can be and to prepare for adulthood.
 We aim for students to have an enriched and stimulating curriculum to give them every opportunity to reach their full potential.

 At each stage of the learning journey, students are supported and encouraged to consider their future beyond school.
-Our Careers Programme lists some of the elements of careers information, advice and guidance that a student will encounter during their time with us.
+Our Careers Programme details the events we incorporate into every child’s learning, as well as explaining all links to the Gatsby Benchmarks (see below explanation of Gatsby).

-Louise Cooper, Director of English and Literacy, has overall responsibility for the careers programme at Carew Academy and she can be contacted via the school office by email: firstname.lastname@example.org or tel: 020 8647 8349.
+Jake Stratton, Assistant Principal and Head of Sixth Form and Michael Wood, Assistant Principal and Head of Upper School share responsibility for the careers programme at Carew Academy and she can be contacted via email: firstname.lastname@example.org or email@example.com or by telephone: 0208 647 8349.